siddharth-narigra/meeting-task-assignment/README.md

 ---

-## Problem

-After a meeting recording, extracting tasks requires:

-1. Transcribing the audio
-2. Identifying actionable items from conversation
-3. Matching tasks to team members based on mentions or skills
-4. Parsing deadlines from natural language

-This system automates that pipeline.

----

-## Solution
+## Overview

-Feed in a meeting audio file + team roster → get back a structured JSON with:
+A CLI tool that takes meeting audio and a team roster as input, then outputs:

-- Extracted tasks (filtered from chatter)
+- Extracted tasks with descriptions
 - Auto-assigned owners (based on mentions, skills, roles)
 - Parsed deadlines (natural language → ISO 8601)
-- Priority levels (keyword-based detection)
+- Priority levels
-- Task dependencies (when mentioned)
+- Task dependencies

-Everything runs locally.
-No API calls after initial model download.
+Runs entirely locally using OpenAI Whisper for transcription and custom regex patterns for task extraction.

 ---